BlogCompliance

 Considering that technological evolution is relentless and new regulations consistently emerge, you need to regularly refresh risk assessments and treatment plans.

 Establish a workflow to continuously track compliance components, maintain evidence, and validate that controls function as intended.
-Setting a cadence for routine control checks or vulnerability scans can help you stay audit-ready.
+Setting a cadence for routine control checks or vulnerability scans with the right compliance audit tools can help you stay audit-ready.

 For example, you can conduct quarterly control checks and annual deep-dive assessments aligned to certification cycles, such as SOC 2, ISO 27001, and HIPAA.
-Some compliance programs, such as the FedRAMP, may also require monthly checks and reporting.
+Some compliance programs, such as the FedRAMP or CMMC, may also require monthly checks and reporting, so comparing CMMC compliance tools early can help you plan for these cadences.

 You must also religiously update the risk register when: